Constant Overhead Entanglement Distillation via Scrambling

 \paragraph*{Summary and outlook.}

-We have introduced and analyzed a family of entanglement distillation protocols based on random bilocal Clifford operations.
-The key insight is that random operations can achieve state-of-the-art performance through pure error detection.
+We have introduced a family of entanglement distillation protocols based on random bilocal Clifford operations.
+The key insight is that random operations, traditionally viewed as primarily theoretical tools, can achieve state-of-the-art practical performance through pure error detection.
 This sidesteps the complexity barrier that has historically limited the practical utility of random coding approaches.